What is a war binder and how do I create one? Plus everything you need to create a war binder or faith journal, including free downloads!

 So once you’ve decided to create a war binder, you need to decide what system you want to use.
 Here are some ideas!

-- Many war binders are started in a spiral bound notebook or a 3 ring binder that you can get at an office supply store or on Amazon.
+- Many war binders are started in a spiral-bound notebook or a 3-ring binder that you can get at an office supply store or on Amazon.
 This will be your most basic, inexpensive option to get started!

 If you’re wanting to use a Traveler’s Notebook, here are a few options for those!
 Using a Webster’s Pages Travelers Notebook is an affordable option!
 You can find these online at Webster’s Pages, Amazon, JoAnn Fabric, and Hobby Lobby.
-We also have them available here in the boutique as part of our War Binder Starter Kits!
+I also have them available here in the boutique as part of our War Binder Starter Kits!
 If you’re wanting something that is very high quality and will stand the test of time, you might consider a leather travelers notebook cover.
 Chic Sparrow creates some REALLY beautiful traveler’s notebook covers.
 If you decide to go this route, you want to make sure you pay close attention to the size of the cover you purchase.

-If you are purchasing a cover from Chic Sparrow to fit our Live Oak Boutique journals, you need the Wide size, or the A5 size if you want a little more room around the outside edges of your journals.
+If you are purchasing a cover from Chic Sparrow to fit Live Oak Nest journals, you need a Wide size, or the A5 size if you want a little more room around the outside edges of your journals.
 This one is beautiful!
 The sizes of traveler’s notebook covers vary depending on the manufacturer so make sure you carefully select the size that will hold the notebooks/journals you plan to use.
-Live Oak Boutique journals are 5 inches x 8 inches, and all three of them stacked are just shy of an inch in depth.
+Live Oak Nest journals are 5 inches x 8 inches, and all three of them stacked are just shy of an inch in depth.
 It can easily get overwhelming with all of the options out there, which is why I’ve listed these two great traveler’s notebook cover options in two price ranges for you!
 Webster’s Pages and Chic Sparrow.

 So what do I put in my war binder?
 What sections should I include in my war binder?

 The beautiful thing about your war binder is that it is YOURS!
 You can create whatever sections or use whatever journals you want, and play until your heart’s content!
 I recommend starting with these three journals: prayer, gratitude, and scripture.
-You can also set up your spiral bound notebook with these three sections.
+You can also set up your spiral-bound notebook with these three sections.
 Once you get started you will develop your own system, and know what journals and sections you want to add.

 I am currently working through Priscilla Shirer’s book Fervent: A Woman’s Battle Plan to Serious, Specific and Strategic Prayer.
 The book walks you through creating a prayer strategy for 10 primary areas in your life, and as you work through the book you craft your own prayers.
-So each prayer, along with the chapter’s notes, are going into my Heartfelt Prayer Journal.
+So each prayer, along with the chapter’s notes, is going into my Heartfelt Prayer Journal.
 I’ll be walking through the book and blogging about each chapter over the next few months, and I’d love it if you would join me!
 You can purchase the book from Amazon, by clicking here!

-Im currently using this journal to focus on scripture that I want to memorize and imprint on my heart.
+I’m currently using this journal to focus on scripture that I want to memorize and imprint on my heart.
 I’ll use an entire page for one scripture.
 I decorate the page using paint, washi tape, stickers, and stamps, and then I write the scripture out several times.
 This looks very similar to scrapbooking or art journaling!
 It is a fun, creative way to spend time meditating on the word, and the pages are beautiful to look back on!
 I also have women who are using this journal for a specific bible study!